Blanqueto/Blanqueto/README.md

 <br>

-## Among some GNU / Linux distributions that I have used over time have been:
+## Some GNU/Linux distributions that I have used over time have been:

 #### Debian Based: